StatCan/cae-eac/docs/en/AzureStorage.md

 2. On your virtual machines, launch Azure Storage Explorer from the Start menu (show image).

-3. The first time you launch to Storage explorer, you need to click the connect button and login with your Azure Account.
+3. The first time you launch the Storage explorer, you need to click the connect button and login with your Azure Account.

    ![Connect using Azure Account](images/AzureStorageConnectionCloudVM1.png)